Air France Unaccompanied Minor Policy | Age Rules & Travel

 Connection Support

-If a journey involves connecting flights, Air France staff escort the child between gates and assist with navigating terminals.
-This guidance ensures the child reaches the connecting flight on time, without confusion or unnecessary stress.
+When flying on connecting flights, Air France employees escort the child between gates and help with navigating the terminals.
+This instruction will see the child get to the connecting flight punctually, without undue confusion and unwarranted stress.

 Real-Time Communication